beingjainparas/Udacity-Investigate_a_dataset/README.md

 * pandas
 * NumPy
 * Matplotlib
-* csv
+* csv<br />
 I recommend installing [Anaconda](https://www.continuum.io/downloads), which comes with all of the necessary packages, as well as IPython notebook.

 ## Why this Project?
-In this project, I will go through the data analysis process and see how everything fits together.
+In this project, I will go through the data analysis process and see how everything fits together.<br />
 I'll use the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!
 Not only that, these are sought-after skills by employers!

 ## What did I Learn?